cabforum/forum/netsec-charter.md

 **Term.** The Chair and Vice-Chair will serve until October 31, 2022, or until they are replaced, resign, or are otherwise disqualified.
 Thereafter, elections shall be held for chair and vice chair every two years in coordination with the Forum’s election process and in conjunction with its election cycle.
 Voting shall occur in accordance with Bylaw 4.1(c).
 In the event of a midterm vacancy, the NetSec WG will hold a special election and the selected candidate will serve the remainder of the existing term.

-**9. Communication** – NetSec WG communications and documents shall be posted on mailing-lists where the mail-archives are publicly accessible, and the NetSec WG shall publish minutes of its meetings to the Forum’s website.
+**9. Communication** – NetSec WG communications and documents, including minutes of meetings, shall be posted on mailing-lists where the mail-archives are publicly accessible, or on the Forum’s website.

 **10. IPR Policy** – The CA/Browser Forum Intellectual Rights Policy, v.
 1.3 or later, shall apply to all Working Group activity.